-- Pain in the jaw or the side of the face: When the infection is left untreated, there is a problem in chewing and opening of the mouth.
+- Pain in the jaw or the side of the face: Infected wisdom tooth symptoms, when the infection is left untreated, there is a problem in chewing and opening of the mouth.
 Also, when there is not enough room for the eruption of the teeth in a jaw, the teeth finds its way out from the jaw bone, which results in the lockjaw or severe pain on that side of the mouth.

 - Swelling or redness of the gums around the tooth: inflammation occurs because of the infection.